 South Riverdale Community Health Centre is a non-profit, multi-service organization that provides primary healthcare, social and community outreach services with an emphasis on health promotion and disease prevention primarily to people of East Toronto.
 Our mission is to improve the lives of people that face barriers to physical, mental, spiritual and social well-being.
 We do so by meaningfully engaging our clients and communities, ensuring equitable access to primary health care and delivering quality care through a range of evidence informed programs, services and approaches.
 As a leader in community health, our locally and internationally recognized community services include cutting-edge primary health services, health promotion, harm reduction, environmental health, community food centre and population-based community programs for marginalized peoples.
 We value health equity and inclusion and respect in our work and in the delivery of our services.

-This work will require working onsite at SRCHC locations during COVID-19.
+This work will require working onsite during the COVID-19 pandemic.

 - Completes intake and assessments as necessary e.g. health histories, psychosocial, functional and family status, and physical assessments such as wound assessments, both in order to establish a plan of care within nursing scope of practice and to connect service users to additional services